RocketChat/docs-old/guides/rocket.chat-voice-channel/voice-channel-agent-guides/README.md

 # Voice Channel Agent Guides

-This section explains various VoIP components on the agent’s console.
+This section explains various VoIP components on the agentÃÂ¢ÃÂÃÂs console.